DETAILED ACTION

 Step 2A Prong 2: Claims 1, 8 and 15: The judicial exception is not integrated into a practical application.

-In particular, the claims recite the following additional elements - "A system comprising: a processor; and a non-transitory computer-readable medium comprising instructions that are executable by the processor for causing the processor to perform operations” and “A non-transitory computer-readable medium comprising instructions that are executable by a processing device for causing the processing device to perform operations,” which merely instruction to implement an abstract idea on a computer, or merely uses a computer as tool to perform an abstract idea (see MPEP § 2106.05(f)) with the broad reasonable interpretation, which does not integrate a judicial exception into practical application.
+In particular, the claims recite the following additional elements - "A system comprising: a processor; and a non-transitory computer-readable medium comprising instructions that are executable by the processor for causing the processor to perform operations” and “A non-transitory computer-readable medium comprising instructions that are executable by a processing device for causing the processing device to perform operations,” which are merely recitations of instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to implement the judicial exception, which does not integrate judicial exception into a practical application (see MPEP $2106.05(f)).

 Therefore, "Do the claims recite additional elements that integrate the judicial exception into a practical application?
 No, these additional elements do not integrate the abstract idea into a practical application and they do not impose any meaningful limits on practicing the abstract idea.
 The claims are directed to an abstract idea.